 - H.R.
 4369 (107th): To suspend temporarily the duty on Propoxy Methyl Triazolone.

 View All » (including bills from previous years)

 From Jan 1995 to Dec 2004, McCarthy missed 240 of 5,958 roll call votes, which is 4.0%.
-This is worse than the median of 2.9% among the lifetime records of representatives serving in Dec 2004.
+This is on par with the median of 2.9% among the lifetime records of representatives serving in Dec 2004.
 The chart below reports missed votes over time.